 We may expand with other match types in future years, but for the Action Pistol discipline, we

-currently conduct either a USPSA Match or a Steel Challenge.
-Competitors generally use
+currently conduct either a USPSA Match (sometimes referred to as a "Super Steel"), or a Steel Challenge.

-pistols, rifles, Pistol Caliber Carbines (PCCs) chambered in centerfire or rimfire cartridges.
-With
+Competitors generally use pistols, rifles, Pistol Caliber Carbines (PCCs) chambered in centerfire or rimfire cartridges.

-so much variety, the simplest way to make it fair is to separate this discipline into two categories.
+Withso much variety, the simplest way to make it fair was to separate this discipline into two categories.

 Those shooting centerfire pistols (and drawing from a holster) are competing against other pistol